outpaddling/LPJS/README.md

-- KISS (Keep It Simple, Stupid): We will not allow LPJS to fall victim to creeping feature syndrome, where software complexity grows steadily without limit to the demise of reliability and maintainability.
-Our focus is on improving quality in essential features rather than adding "cool" new features that make us look flashy.
+- KISS (Keep It Simple, Stupid): We will not allow LPJS to fall victim to creeping feature syndrome, where software complexity grows steadily without limit to the demise of portability, reliability and maintainability.
+Our focus is on improving quality in essential features rather than adding "cool" new features with emotional appeal.

 - Complete portability: One of our primary goals is to foster research and development of HPC clusters using __any__ POSIX operating system on __any__ hardware or cloud platform.
-You can run certainly LPJS on RHEL/x86 if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available on any hardware they support.
+You can run certainly LPJS on RHEL/x86 if you like, but you can also use Debian Linux, Dragonfly BSD, FreeBSD, Illumos, MacOS, NetBSD, OpenBSD, Ubuntu, or any of the other dozens of Unix-like systems available, on any hardware that they support.
 In fact, one could easily run a chimeric cluster with multiple operating systems.
-Our test environment currently includes 5 different operating systems on four different CPU architectures:
+Our test environment currently includes five different operating systems on three different CPU architectures:

     ```
     FreeBSD coral.acadix  bacon ~/Prog/Src/LPJS 1029: lpjs-nodes
     Hostname     State    Cores Used Physmem    Used OS      Arch
     coral        Up           4    0    7962       0 FreeBSD amd64
     herring      Up           4    0    1000       0 FreeBSD arm64
-    beluga       Up           1    0    2010       0 FreeBSD powerpc
     ramora       Up           2    0    2036       0 FreeBSD riscv
     netbsd9      Up           2    0    1023       0 NetBSD  amd64
     debian11     Up           1    0     976       0 Linux   x86_64